d-dhx/diane-xie-he.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+subtitle: CMU'26

 profile:
   align: right
   image: headshot.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   more_info: >
     <p>Pittsburgh, PA 15213</p>
+    <p>xieh@andrew.cmu.edu</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

+<!-- [subreddit](http://reddit.com).  -->
 Hi!
 Welcome to my personal website.
-I'm Diane, a junior at Carnegie Mellon University.
-<!-- [subreddit](http://reddit.com).  -->

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I'm Diane.

+I’m pursuing dual degrees at Carnegie Mellon University, combining my interests across both the technical and human-centered domains.
+I'm a [BCSA](https://www.cmu.edu/interdisciplinary/programs/bcsa.html) student, which is an interdisciplinary program blending Computer Science and Architecture, and I'm also majoring in [Cognitive Science](https://www.cmu.edu/dietrich/psychology/undergraduate/prospective-students/academics/cognitive-science/index.html) through the Department of Psychology.

+Through the BCSA program, I've had the opportunity to explore the intersection of design, computation, and spatial thinking—building a foundation in both architectural theory and computer science principles.
+At the same time, my studies in Cognitive Science allow me to dive into how people think, learn, and interact with technology, bridging insights from psychology, neuroscience, and artificial intelligence.

+Together, these programs reflect my curiosity and passion for connecting ideas across disciplines—bringing together the analytical, the creative, and the humanistic in my academic journey.

+Click the LinkedIn icon below to see my professional experience, or the Instagram icon to view my photography portfolio:)